ks6088ts-labs/recipes/scenarios/handson_rag_apps/README.ja.md

 Options:
   --install-completion [bash|zsh|fish|powershell|pwsh]
-                                  Install completion for the specified shell.
+                                  Install completion for the specified
+                                  shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]
-                                  Show completion for the specified shell, to copy it or customize the installation.
+                                  Show completion for the specified shell,
+                                  to copy it or customize the
+                                  installation.
   --help                          Show this message and exit.

 Commands:
   create-index
+  rag
   search
   upload-documents
 ```